amanmodiii/Calculator-React/README.md

 # Calculator-React
-A basic arithmetic calculator webApp made using React
+A basic arithmetic calculator webApp made using React.